-In order to sit the exam, all students must be signed up for the exam and be listed on the registration list that the department submits to the Examination Services.
+In order to sit the exam, all students must sign up for the exam and be listed on the registration list that the department submits to the Examination Services.
 Students who have not signed up on time will not be allowed to take the exam.

 To avoid several people using the same phone and taking unnecessary contact with the invigilator, students will not be able to phone their teacher if there are obscurities with the exam.
 Instead, students are asked to make a note of this in their exam.
 Teachers are not allowed to visit the exam hall during the ongoing exam either.
 If a situation should arise regarding questions of aids or missing questions in the exam, the invigilator may call the teacher.

 To reduce the risk of causing queues into the examination halls, the invigilator will not check students’ identification and registration at the door.
 Instead, the invigilator will do so once the exam has started.
 Lists of registered students will be posted outside each hall.

 When handing in an exam, students will approach the invigilator’s table, show their identification and hand in the exam.

 A new routine is the Plexiglas sheet distancing the invigilator from the students.
 These are available in most halls, also external ones.
 At Östra Paviljongen there are also markings on the floor indicating that only one student may queue at any given time and at a safe distance from each other.